Steklund/ferroamp-dashboard/README.md

 # Ferroamp dashboard

-This program is used to display data from an energyhub provided over MQTT from the energyhub.
+This program is used to display data from an energyhub that provides data over MQTT.
 Additionally a table for electricity prices from [elprisetjustnu](https://www.elprisetjustnu.se/) is provided.

+The entire program could very likely be replaced by grafana.

 ## Setup